oluwatoyint/NetflixDataAnalysisInSQL/README.md

 The first thing we want to do after the data is downloaded as a csv (flat file) is to open it your preferred SQL Editor.
 Then open it up to preview and take note of the column names

 ## Importing the dataset into SQL
 #### Step 1: Open the netflix_titles.csv file and preview it, inspect the column names.
-If any of the column names has an underscore try to modify the name, by removing the underscore for instance change show_id with showid, listed_in to listedin, and release_year to releaseyear
+For this project I changed the column names of show_id with showid, listed_in with listedin, and release_year with releaseyear

 ![InspectTable](https://github.com/oluwatoyint/NetflixDataAnalysisInSQL/blob/main/Preview.png)